Linear Arboreal Categories: Preservation theorems

-Since $\Mlk$ is an idempotent comonad by Proposition \ref{prop:linear-modal-idempotent}, we obtain the following result by applying Lemma \ref{lem:hp-idempotent}. \begin{corollary} A linear modal sentence $\varphi \in \clRMLogick$ is invariant under trace inclusion in finite structures if, and only if, it is logically equivalent to a formula $\psi \in \pRMLogicK$. \end{corollary} \begin{proof} Observe that $(\As,a_0) \farr{k}{} \Mlk(\As,a_0)$.
-The conclusion follows from Proposition \ref{prop:saturated} items (a) and (b), and from the first statement of Lemma \ref{lem:hp-idempotent}. \end{proof} Condition \ref{cond:hp} ensures that the bound on the modal depth between the two fragments does not change. \begin{corollary} A linear modal sentence with graded modalities $\varphi \in \cRMLogicK$ is invariant under trace inclusion in finite structures if, and only if, it is logically equivalent to a formula $\psi \in \pRMLogicK$. \end{corollary} \begin{proof} By Proposition \ref{prop:linear-modal-idempotent}, $\Mlk$ is an idempotent comonad.
+Since $\Mlk$ is an idempotent comonad by Proposition \ref{prop:linear-modal-idempotent}, we obtain the following result by applying Lemma \ref{lem:hp-idempotent}. \begin{corollaryrep} A linear modal sentence $\varphi \in \eRMLogicK$ is preserved under trace inclusion in finite structures if, and only if, it is logically equivalent to a formula $\psi \in \pRMLogicK$. \end{corollaryrep} \begin{proof} Observe that $(\As,a_0) \farr{k}{} \Mlk(\As,a_0)$.
+The conclusion follows from Proposition \ref{prop:saturated} items (a) and (b), and from the first statement of Lemma \ref{lem:hp-idempotent}. \end{proof}

+Condition \ref{cond:hp} ensures that the bound on the modal depth between the two fragments does not change. \begin{corollaryrep} A linear modal sentence with walk counting modalities $\varphi \in \cRMLogicK$ is preserved under trace inclusion in finite structures if, and only if, it is logically equivalent to a formula $\psi \in \pRMLogicK$. \end{corollaryrep} \begin{proof} By Proposition \ref{prop:linear-modal-idempotent}, $\Mlk$ is an idempotent comonad.
 The conclusion follows from Proposition \ref{prop:saturated} items (a) and (c), and from the second statement of Lemma \ref{lem:hp-idempotent}. \end{proof}